ramonhagenaars/jsons/README.rst

    deserialization function for type ``cls``.
 -  ``JsonSerializable``: a base class that allows for convenient use of the jsons features.
+- ``decorators.loaded``: a decorator that will load all parameters before entering the function/method body and the return value upon returning.
+- ``decorators.dumped``: a decorator that will dump all parameters before entering the function/method body and the return value upon returning.

 Examples
 ''''''''